microsoft/verona/docs/internal/compiler-steps.md

 * (not started) Target options
 * (not started) Object code generation

-The LLVM code can be found at `src/mlir`.
+The LLVM code can be found at [`src/mlir`](../../src/mlir).

 ## Linker

 The final output of the compiler is a single object file containing the whole Verona meta-module and all its compile-time dependencies.
+Foreign code will be compiled separately in a shared object, including all its requirements (other libraries).

 In addition to those, Verona will have the following components to link:
 * The Verona runtime, declared at compile time but not implemented
 * Pre-compiled parts of the (builtin) standard library, if needed to be written in C++
-* Any foreign module (archive) that need to be included in the final executable, along with dynamic loading routines for shared objects
+* Those components can be further optimised (inlined, cleaned up) by Link-Time optimisations

 The linker will then link all these objects together, doing the standard relocation fixups and cleanups, producing a final executable.

+The program will dynamically link all the necessary shared objects, including foreign code for sandboxing, at run time.

 The stages (and status) of the linker steps are:
 * (in progress) Verona runtime and snmalloc